 However, since there is no fourth season for the TV series, there was also no pressure for Netflix to release its Season 3 to its consumers.

-It is standard operating procedure for a network or content creator to release its previous year’s content just before the new season, in order to serve as a promotion tool.
-But since “The Following” has already been cancelled, both Fox and Netflix are no longer obliged to do the same.
+It is the standard operating procedure for a network or content creator to release its previous year’s content just before the new season, in order to serve as a promotion tool.
+But since “The Following” has already been canceled, both Fox and Netflix are no longer obliged to do the same.

 A breakout hit during Season 1